 Threw a smooth small stone Into a vase of water On a flower-bedecked table Thinking of you And the life you threw away Gone now, but never forgotten Will I ever understand the darkness that destroyed your will to live?Perhaps someday… For now I am only sure of one thing I will always love you.

+I originally wrote this poem for Syrians and Turks who suffered under a devastating earthquake.
+Now Morocco is facing a similar fate.
 Photo by Umit Bektas/Reuters Seizing Shaking Crying Dying God in Heaven Is this what you envisioned for us?
 Pain Suffering Loss Death How do we go on?
-Sometimes We'd rather not Admiring, perhaps, those who endure despite everything Yet deep understanding, too, for those who choose To be done With living
+Sometimes We'd rather not Admiring, perhaps, … Continue reading For The Moroccans

 Pity, not Pride, in the USA